 - Investors should, however, determine if he is willing to bear the risk.

 - DBS Vickers Cash Upfront account is definitely worth looking at, should you have the sum of money you wish to invest.

 - Whereas, if you are a more seasoned investor, the functions of the platforms which each firm provides may be something you wish to look at.

 We compiled a table of the popular brokerage firms in Singapore and their fees.
-Do take note that we will be comparing 3 types of trading methods in this article:
+All the trading fees comparison are based on online or mobile trades carried out in the Singapore market using the below 3 types of trading methods:

 - Stock brokerage fees for online trading

 - Stock brokerage fees for cash up front

 Fees and Charges of various stock brokerages in Singapore (Online)